LohitakshTrehan/OAuth_implementation_App/README.md

 add more features to it.
 Currently i also tried to integrate API system.

+Using connect-mongo for persistent client session storage :)

 Many new features are to be added, but i am not giving till when.

 You can look on passport strategies and they are commented for you to understand better